Angiepmunoz/dsa/data-structures/classes.md

 ```

-** Class Methods**
+**Class Methods**
-- the method is pertanent to classes but not the instances
+- the method is pertinent to classes but not the instances
     - the instance cannot access it and can only be access by the class itself
     - has the static keyword